 |Housing check out time||You must check out by 09:00 on move-out day.
 It is not possible to stay longer in residence.
 No exceptions will be made.|

 Amsterdam is a popular summer destination for people from around the world.
 Due to limited urban space and high demand, affordable housing is extremely challenging to find.
-That's why the Summer Programmes Office works with our partner DeKey Housing Corporation to help house participants in various locations in Amsterdam.
+That's why the Summer Programmes Office works with DeKey Housing Corporation to help house participants in various locations in Amsterdam.

 Please note that it is not possible to extend your stay in housing, or to arrive early.
 If you require more time in Amsterdam before or after the fixed housing dates (refer to the individual programme page), you will need to book accommodation for those times on your own.
 It is not possible to select your residence or room, as they are assigned per programme.